wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

 All methods, except for `on` operate asynchronously and return [promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-In code you can use [TypeScript types](https://github.com/wavesplatform/waveskeeper-types)
+In code you can use [TypeScript types](https://github.com/wavesplatform/waveskeeper-types).

-On initialize window.WavesKeeper has no api methods.
+On initialize `window.WavesKeeper` has no api methods.
-You can use WavesKeeper.initialPromise for waiting end initializing api.
+You can use `WavesKeeper.initialPromise` for waiting end initializing api.

 Example: